 Alumni engagement is the level of Attraction, Connection, Affection, and Influence an alumnus has with their alma mater over time.

 Connection occurs when alumni actually follow through and respond to your incentives.
 Connection is a much lengthier phase, and many alumni may spend years or decades in this phase.
-They’ll respond to your appeals for volunteers, use your digital programs, attend events, give to the annual fund or join the alumni association.
-They’re connection will wax and wane over time according to their life situation.
+They’ll respond to your appeals for volunteers, use your digital programs, attend events, give to the annual fund, or join the alumni association.
+Their connection will wax and wane over time according to their life situation.
 Most alumni may never move beyond this phase, but that’s okay.
 Connected alumni are influential in building your program, and help inspire others to be involved.
-With diligence and patience, your best connected alumni will progress to the next phase.
+With diligence and patience, your best-connected alumni will progress to the next phase.

-Affection is not only about a willingness to give of their time, talent or treasure, but a willingness to evangelize and amplify your institution’s goals and objectives.
-These alumni are fewer in number, but make up for it in loyalty and eagerness to contribute.
-Affection can be further encouraged through recognition efforts, and especially by insuring they have a friendly (professional) relationship with someone at the institution.
+Affection is not only about a willingness to give of their time, talent, or treasure, but a desire to evangelize and amplify your institution’s goals and objectives.
+These alumni are fewer in number but make up for it in loyalty and eagerness to contribute.
+Affection can be further encouraged through recognition efforts, and especially by ensuring they have a friendly (professional) relationship with someone at the institution.

-Additionally, these alumni aren’t just those who have significant means, but also includes those who have time and talents to contribute.
-Unfortunately, many institutions focus so much on pursuing relationships with wealthy alumni at this stage, they neglect alumni who have talents and time to offer their alma mater.
-It’s a shame and a waste.
+Additionally, these alumni aren’t just those who have significant means but also include those who have time and talents to contribute.
+Unfortunately, many institutions focus so much on pursuing relationships with wealthy alumni at this stage, that they neglect alumni who have talents and time to offer their alma mater.
+It’s a shame and a waste in my opinion.
 But for those alumni/advancement professionals who are paying attention, these influential alumni can be a great resource.

 Engagement levels